walu2/quaterionic/README.md

 Its small-tailored-to-needs gem adding Quaternion classes with theirs all mathematican properties to Ruby's namespace.

 Motivation for creating this was so specific syntax used in my pet-project Ruby game, where all existing gems (not too much) were not suitable :(

 Big thank to author of official Python cool implementation [https://pypi.python.org/pypi/Quaternion] where - based on that some parts of this code are just based.
+Of course everything is possible due to William Rowan Hamilton https://en.wikipedia.org/wiki/William_Rowan_Hamilton and bunch of other great mathematicans.

 TODO: Delete this and the text above, and describe your gem